Pyogenic granuloma

 Your health care provider will do a physical exam to diagnose this condition.

-You may also need a skin biopsy to confirm the diagnosis and rule out skin cancer.
+You may also need a skin biopsy to confirm the diagnosis and check for skin cancer.

 Skin biopsy